jortsmoder/wikiofdark.art/docs/index.md

 There are some good IVF clinics in Spain which are worth considering, such as IVI or Instituto Bernabeu, which are much faster, with the drawback of needing to spend a week or two in Spain.

-## Preserving fertility with some HRT.
+## methods when trying to preserve fertility

 Some resp